-To experience the starry, limitless sky, and the unbelievable colours that move across the Arctic sky, few places on earth offer more ways to witness the northern lights than Norway.
+If you want to experience the starry, limitless Arctic sky, and the unbelievable colours of the northern lights that dance across it, few places on earth are better than Norway.

-As hundreds of thousands of people live in this huge geographical area, the region of Northern Norway has everything from cities with a lively night scene and great museums to small fishing villages and vast, tranquil spaces without light pollution.
+As hundreds of thousands of people live in this huge geographical area, the region of Northern Norway has everything from cities with lively night life and excellent museums to small fishing villages and vast, tranquil spaces without light pollution.

-The northern lights activity is peaking this and next year.
+Northern lights activity is peaking in 2024.
 From now until 2026, the aurora borealis activity is expected to reach its highest levels in 11 years.

-the Aurora can be a shy diva, but in addition to hunting for the northern lights, you can go winter fishing, hiking, skiing, and dog sledding, experience the Sami culture, or join a whale or wildlife safari.
-Afterwards, you can relax in top-notch hotels and eat incredible local food.
-Or maybe you’ve joined a northern lights safari and get to eat your meal in a traditional lavvo?
+The aurora can be a shy diva, but in addition to hunting for the northern lights, Northern Norway offers winter fishing, hiking, skiing, and dog sledding.
+You can also experience Sami culture or join a whale or wildlife safari.
+Afterwards, you can relax in unique hotels and eat incredible local food.
+Why not join a northern lights safari and get enjoy your meal in a traditional lavvo?
 A night in an ice hotel is also something you never will forget.

-However, the aurora shows up in other parts of the country as well from time to time, including areas such as Trøndelag and the southern parts of Norway, particularly during periods of increased solar activity.
+You can slo sometimes see the northern lights in other parts of Norway, such as Trøndelag and Southern Norway, particularly during periods of increased solar activity.

 What are the northern lights?